madebypixel02/pipex/README.md

 ### Error Handling

 As you may have noticed from the table of the new functions, they all may result in an error for all sorts of reasons.
 This is why aside from the usual malloc protection we have to check and properly manage scenarios when these new functions may result in an error.
 Also we need to check that the ``infile`` and ``outfile`` exist and/or have the correct permissions.
-Not to mention that the parameters from the input may not exist.
+Not to mention that the commands from the input may not exist.
 Hence, to handle all possible errors I created an enum to distinguish and handle all these different errors properly.
-Also, it was crucial to save most data on a ``t_pipexdata`` struct so that functions could have much easier access and freedom to tweak the various opetions stored in it.
-I made a function ``pipex_perror`` that will print a custom error message based on the error code, and also made another functions ``pipex_exit`` which easily frees the ``t_pipexdata`` struct to ensure all memory is freed flawlessly.
+Also, it was crucial to save most info on a ``t_pipexdata`` struct so that functions could be much more easily accessible.
+I made a function ``pipex_perror`` that will print a custom error message based on the error code, and also made another function ``pipex_exit`` which easily frees the ``t_pipexdata`` struct to ensure all memory is freed flawlessly.

 ### File Descriptor Leaks